surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 - Move minimum CMake version to 21
 - Move macOS notarization from altool to notarytoool
 - Consistently build for macOS 10.9 across all sub-modules
+- Fix compile on Clang 15 on macOS